Govt allows 24x7 COVID vaccination; Indigenous Covaxin's phase three trial results show 81 percent efficacy | Health

 ''The need of the hour is to ensure that people in India continue to receive the vaccine and break the chain of virus transmission,'' said Dr Samiran Panda, Head, Epidemiology and Communicable Disease, ICMR and Director, National AIDS Research Institute.

-''Co-WIN 2.0 does not provide 9 AM-5 PM vaccination sessions.
-It has done away with that timeline.
-If a hospital has the capacity, the system permits it to do vaccination even after 5 PM in consultation with the state government.
-This has been briefed both to the state governments as well as the private and government hospitals,'' he said.
+The countrywide vaccination drive was rolled out on January 16 with healthcare workers (HCWs) getting inoculated and vaccination of the frontline workers (FLWs) started from February 2.

-The second dose of the vaccine against COVID-19 was being administered from February 13 for those who have completed 28 days since the receipt of the first dose.
-The vaccination of frontline workers (FLWs) started on February 2.
+The second phase of the COVID-19 vaccination commenced on March 1 for people over 60 years of age and those aged 45 and above with specified co-morbid conditions.

-The second phase of the COVID-19 vaccination commenced from March 1 for people over 60 years of age and those aged 45 and above with specified co-morbid conditions.
+A total of 1,63,14,485vaccine doses have been given, as per the provisional report till Wednesday 7 PM, the ministry said.

 The 47-year-old politician is a trained medical doctor and comes under the category of health professionals.

-Kerala Chief Minister urged people to take part in the drive without any hesitation and criticised those involved in spreading rumours and misinformation against taking the shot.
+Kerala Chief Minister Pinarayi Vijayan urged people to take part in the drive without any hesitation and criticised those involved in spreading rumours and misinformation against taking the shot.

 ''Receiving the COVID-19 vaccine was a good experience and there was no need to worry at all about it,'' he told reporters after taking the shot along with his wife Kamala.